protontypes/open-sustainable-technology/CONTRIBUTING.md

 ## What criteria must my project meet to be considered?

 * The project must comply as closely as possible with the [guideline](#guideline).
-* You need to show that others beyond the project main developers are using the project.
+* You need to show that others beyond the project's main developers are using the project.
 A good indicator is that issues are created by external users.
 * Your project should be structured and documented in such a way that it can be reused and extended by others.
 * Larger parts of the project are published under an [open source license](https://choosealicense.com/).
 * Have good reasons why the project is awesome and why it is useful.